BDSM Responsibilities

 Suicide:

 A person will want to be slowly tortured to death.
-There are cases such as the Sharon Lopatka and Robert Glass case where Tops that grant such wishes are caught, prosecuted, and convicted.
+There are cases such as the Sharon Lopatka and Robert Glass case where Tops who grant such wishes are caught, prosecuted, and convicted.
 Despicable people like this help give BDSM a bad reputation and strengthen movements to make laws against us and other trouble.

 Consensuality